Giuseppe Conte: First Conte Cabinet

-The Senate backed the confidence vote in the Chamber of Deputies, voting 171 in favor and 117 against, with 25 abstentions.
+The Senate backed the confidence vote in the Chamber of Deputies, voting 171 in favour and 117 against, with 25 abstentions.
 The cabinet was supported by M5S, Lega, two senators from Associative Movement Italians Abroad (MAIE) and two independents while the Democratic Party (PD), Forza Italia (FI), Free and Equal (LeU) and other small leftist parties voted against it.
 The far-right Brothers of Italy (FdI) and another ten independent senators abstained.
-On the following day, he received 350 votes in favor out of 630 in the Chamber of Deputies, 236 votes against and 35 abstained.
+On the following day, he received 350 votes in favour out of 630 in the Chamber of Deputies, 236 votes against and 35 abstained.
 As in the Senate, in the Chamber of Deputies PD, FI and LeU voted against the government, while FdI abstained.
-Besides M5S and League, Conte received two votes from independent deputies and one vote from Vittorio Sgarbi, a notable and controversial member of Forza Italia who has always heavily criticised M5S, but decided to support the cabinet in support of Salvini, and with the hope that a M5S government could lead to the party's failure.
+Besides M5S and League, Conte received two votes from independent deputies and one vote from Vittorio Sgarbi, a notable and controversial member of Forza Italia who has always heavily criticised M5S, but decided to support the cabinet in support of Salvini, and with the hope that an M5S government could lead to the party's failure.

 On 5 February 2019, Conte became acting Minister of European Affairs after the resignation of Paolo Savona, who was elected President of the Companies and Exchange Commission (CONSOB).
 He held the ad interim office until 10 July 2019, when he appointed Lorenzo Fontana as the new minister.